TeamGloomy/TeamGloomy.github.io/pages/mydoc/STM32H7/Super8Pro_H743/fly_super8pro_h743_general.md

 ### Maximum HV Input voltage

-The three HV drivers have been tested with 48v.
+The driver sockets have been tested with 48v.

 ### Thermistor Connection